Visiting Cooperstown and the National Baseball Hall of Fame

 Also on the third floor is the Autumn Glory Room that highlights the great teams and moments of the postseason.
 Next up is the Baseball Card room that displays just a sampling of the museums 135,000 baseball cards.
 And just when you thought you were done, visitors are presented with a display showcasing every World Series ring.
 For you long-suffering Red Sox fans, this should be quite a treat.

 The first floor of the museum contains a number of exhibits including an interesting art exhibit, a baseball at the movies room, and Inductee Row which celebrates the newest class of Hall of Famers.
 But the highlight of the day belongs to the Hall of Fame Gallery, where each inductee has his bronze plague displayed.
 Enjoy the experience of searching out the plagues of your favorite players.
 The walls of the Hall of Fame Gallery are a who’s who of baseball and a fitting tribute to the athletes who have helped create our love affair with the game.

 If you haven’t been to Cooperstown to see the Baseball Hall of Fame and Museum hopefully you are now inspired to make the journey.
 I am fortunate to live in New England and have made the 3 1/2 hour drive on two occasions with the most recent visit having been in December of 2011.
 It’s not easy to get to Cooperstown, but for those of you who have a visit to this Mecca of Baseball on your bucket list I can assure you that you will not be disappointed

-Bring that camera and make sure you have plenty of memory.
-My first visit to Cooperstown was in the pre-digital camera era and upon returning home I discovered that I had no film in the camera.
+- Bring that camera and make sure you have plenty of memory.
+My first visit to Cooperstown was in the pre-digital camera era, and upon returning home, I discovered that I had no film in the camera.
 Uggh.
-Only time I have ever done that!
-Didn’t make that mistake this time, of course it’s much easier nowadays with digital cameras
+It's the only time I have ever done that!
+I didn’t make that mistake this time, of course, it’s much easier nowadays with digital cameras

 Questions & Answers